Al Harris (cornerback): 2004

 The Green Bay Packers finished the 2004 NFL season a top the NFC North with a 10–6 record.
-On January 9, 2005, Harris started in the NFC Wild-Card Game and recorded six combined tackles (five solo) to lose 31–17 to the Minnesota Vikings.
+On January 9, 2005, Harris started in the NFC Wild Card Game and recorded six combined tackles (five solo) to lose 31–17 to the Minnesota Vikings.
 Harris was mainly responsible for covering star wide receiver Randy Moss.
 Late in the fourth quarter, Moss caught a 34–yard touchdown reception from Daunte Culpepper with Harris in coverage.
 Moss immediately ran next to the goal post, bent over, and pretended to "moon" the crowd at Lambeau Field.
 He states his motivation for his celebration was as a response to Packers fans throwing eggs at buses and actually dropping their pants and mooning buses of the visiting team as they arrive.
 The NFL would fine Moss $10,000 for the incident.

 2005

 On January 23, 2005, the Green Bay Packers announced Mike Sherman's decision to hire Jim Bates to be their defensive coordinator following the departure of Bob Slowik.
 This marked their third defensive coordinator in as many seasons.
 He returned as the No. 1 starting cornerback to begin the season and was paired with Ahmad Carroll.
 On October 9, 2005, Harris made one solo tackle, set a season-high with three pass deflections, made one sack, and set a season-high with two interceptions off passes by Aaron Brooks, returning one for a 22–yard touchdown as the Packers routed the New Orleans Saints 3–52.
 He had his first career sack on Aaron Brooks for a four–yard loss in the third quarter.
-In Week 16, he set a season-high with eight combined tackles (five solo) during a 17–24 loss against the Chicago Bears.
+In Week 16, he had eight combined tackles (five solo) during a 17–24 loss against the Chicago Bears.
 The following week, he made two solo tackles, one pass deflection, and intercepted a pass by Seneca Wallace to wide receiver Peter Warrick during a 23–17 win against the Seattle Seahawks.
 He stated all 16 games for the third consecutive season and made 53 combined tackles (46 solo), 13 pass deflections, set a career-high with three sacks, made three interceptions, and returned one for a touchdown.
 He allowed only one touchdown in coverage.